Crossfades In Premiere Pro Explained (Constant Gain, Constant Power & Exponential Fade)

 Screen Shot 2021 08 10 at 9.43.56 AM

-Let’s look at a visual to help picture what this means.
+Let’s look at a visual to help us understand what this means.
 In the photo below, we have two clips with keyframes.
-The keyframes are set from infinity to 15db over the course of 4 frames.
-As you can see, both keyframe patterns move in the opposite direction at a constant rate.
+The keyframes are set from infinity to 15db over the course of four frames.
+As you can see, both keyframe patterns constantly move in the opposite direction.

 Screen Shot 2021 08 09 at 6.30.14 PM 1